Biomass heating has progressed well in the last two decades

 We cover all aspects of biomass installation, servicing and maintenance.

-Rural Heat not tied to a specific brand or product, we’re able to take a flexible approach to your requirements.
-We design, install and maintain a biomass system that’s right for your specific needs and know you’ll enjoy the personal touch that our team at Rural Heat offer.
+Charming Stoves not tied to a specific brand or product, we’re able to take a flexible approach to your requirements.
+We design, install and maintain a biomass system that’s right for your specific needs and know you’ll enjoy the personal touch that our team at Charming Stoves offer.
 Your project will be looked after from start to finish we will always be on hand to explain why, how and what’s being done.

 Proposals and Surveying